 Reduced money and time spent

-DSP in advertising allows you to buy only targeted and high-quality traffic.
+DSP media buying allows you to get only the most relevant and targeted traffic.
 You can also use an open auction to buy traffic from premium sites cheaply.
 By integrating into the programmatic ecosystem, advertisers can manage huge volumes of data and reach a wide audience with minimal costs for such volume.
 Automation on the platform frees up time for more global tasks.

 Fast optimization